famished-tiger/Skeem/README.md

 - Make it pass the test suite
 - Extend the language in order to support [Minikanren](https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd)
 - Make it pass all examples from the [Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer-second-edition) book.

-Good to know:
-Online book: [The Scheme Programming Language (4th Ed.)](https://www.scheme.com/tspl4/).
-Remark: covers an older version of Scheme.

-## Other similar Ruby projects
-__Skeem__ isn't the sole implementation of the Scheme language in Ruby.
-Here are a few other ones:
-- [Heist gem](https://rubygems.org/gems/heist) -- Probably one of best Scheme implementation in Ruby.
-Really worth a try.
-Alas, the [project](https://github.com/jcoglan/heist) seems to be dormant for several years.

 ## Contributing